O.U.R. Rezoning Work

-The application for a zoning amendment for lot plan #34224 REM 2 was a request to change the existing zone of A2 to a Comprehensive Development Zone.
-This amendment allows for the creation of an ‘ecovillage’ and provides for specific uses of ecological education, ecological restoration/enhancement, organic farming and food production and multiple dwellings.
+The application for a zoning amendment for lot plan #34224 REM 2 requested to change the existing zone of A2 to a Comprehensive Development Zone.
+This amendment allows for creating an ‘ecovillage’ and provides for specific uses of ecological education, ecological restoration/enhancement, organic farming and food production and multiple dwellings.

 OFFICIAL COMMUNITY PLAN CONSIDERATIONS –

-Our proposal for a comprehensive development for this property has been guided by the objectives of the Official Community Plan, taking into account the topography, historic land use, land ownership, soils, services, and environmental features of the property.
+Our proposal for comprehensive development for this property has been guided by the objectives of the Official Community Plan, taking into account the topography, historical land use, land ownership, soils, services, and environmental features of the property.

 Our interests are to :

 - Preserve the natural qualities of the land by protecting and regenerating woodlands and wetlands.

 - Preserve and develop the agriculture potential of the land using sustainable, traditional, and organic practices.